Snehanjan2001/go-server/README.md

 # go-server

-This is a go server which is user
+This is a basic go server

+It mainly has 3 end point s reffering to the home form hello

+It is made by seeing a tutorial